silkimen/cordova-plugin-advanced-http/README.md

     });

 ### enableSSLPinning
-Enable or disable ssl pinning.
-To use ssl pinning you must include at least one .cer ssl certificate in your app project.
-For ios include your certificate in the root level of your bundle(Just add the .cer file to your project/target at the root level).
-For android include your certificate in your projects assets folder.
+Enable or disable SSL pinning.
+To use SSL pinning you must include at least one .cer SSL certificate in your app project.
+For ios include your certificate in the root level of your bundle (just add the .cer file to your project/target at the root level).
+For android include your certificate in your project's platforms/android/assets folder.
 In both cases all .cer files found will be loaded automatically.
-If you only have .pem certificate see this [stackoverflow answer](http://stackoverflow.com/a/16583429/3182729).
+If you only have a .pem certificate see this [stackoverflow answer](http://stackoverflow.com/a/16583429/3182729).
 You want to convert it to a DER encoded certificate with a .cer extension.

     cordovaHttp.enableSSLPinning(true, function() {
         console.log('success!');